 - Special Fee:

 Course DescriptionExpands and perfects skills learned in second year French.
 Emphasizes speaking and writing, but students also practice listening and reading.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Recommended: Successful completion of second year French at the college level or instructor permission.
 Audit available.

 Addendum to Course Description